 Word to the wise if you dig into any of the spicy flavors: don't touch your face after!
 Mikkel has made that mistake and burned her eyes a bit from the jalapeños juice residue on her fingertips.

 Craving another pie of a different sensation?
-Chess Pie is a sweet dessert pie and ultimate southern classic.
-It’s made from simples, expected ingredients including cocoa powder, sugar, eggs, and evaporated milk.
-But when they’re mixed together in the right proportions and by the right baker or pastry chef the result is magic!
-Our favorite version is at Oak Steakhouse in downtown Raleigh, North Carolina.
+Chess Pie is a sweet dessert pie and the ultimate Southern classic.
+It's made from simple, expected ingredients, including cocoa powder, sugar, eggs, and evaporated milk.
+But when they're mixed together in the right proportions and by the right baker or pastry chef, the result is magic!

 Who else is hungry?